 ~ ~ ~

-Click here to view more photos from the September 10th event.
+Click here to view more images of the cheque presentation ceremony.

 Thank you to the generous Jean and Howard Caine Apartments Supporters: